uber-archive/go-torch/README.md

    --file, -f "torch.svg"     ouput file name (must be .svg) --print, -p          print the generated svg to stdout instead of writing to file --raw, -r            print the raw call graph output to stdout instead of creating a flame graph; use with Brendan Gregg's flame graph perl script (see https://github.com/brendangregg/FlameGraph)
-   --help, -h           show help
+   --load, -l           load the raw data from a file instead of running the profiler --help, -h           show help
    --version, -v        print the version
 ```